Identifying thermal effects in neutron star merger remnants with model-agnostic waveform reconstructions and third-generation detectors: Results

-In general, the hybrid and tabulated posterior distributions of the $f_2$ mode frequency peaks do not overlap as much as in the case of the $f_{2,i}$ mode.
-This fact favours the prospects of detecting thermal effects in the post-merger signal using the $f_2$ mode.
-For example, the frequency shift in the $f_2$ mode for the {\tt HShen} EoS is detectable up to almost 200 Mpc.
-For {\tt SLy4}, the shift in the $f_2$ mode frequency is still large to be detectable, but only for small distances to the source, since the signal amplitude is lower for this EoS.
-The difference in the frequency peaks for the $f_2$ mode is also detectable for {\tt LS220}, as the peak of the posterior distribution for the tabulated version is over the left tail of the distribution of the hybrid version of this EoS.
-Finally, both posterior distributions for the {\tt DD2} EoS still overlap even at $D = 25$ Mpc, which makes it very difficult to distinguish the treatment of thermal effects for this EoS in the GW signal.
+In general, the hybrid and tabulated posterior distributions of the $f_2$ mode frequency peaks do not overlap as much as in the case of the $f_{2,i}$ mode.This means that the \textit{hybrid} approach seems still valid at very early postmerger times.
+As the $f_2$ mode arises, the differences become larger and induce a significant bias between the approximate \textit{hybrid} approach and the self-consistent \textit{tabulated} one.
+However, since the signal amplitude decreases during this period, the uncertainty in the recovered peak frequency may hide the impact of this bias for some of the EOS considered.
+For example, while both posterior distributions of the $f_2$-mode frequency for the {\tt DD2} EOS still overlap even at $D = 25$ Mpc, the differences for the {\tt HShen} EOS are distinguishable up to $\sim 100$ Mpc.
+For {\tt SLy4}, the shift in the $f_2$-mode frequency is significant only for small distances to the source, since the signal amplitude is particularly lower for this EOS.
+Finally, the bias introduced by the \textit{hybrid} approach would also be detectable for {\tt LS220} up to $D \sim 100$ Mpc, as the peak of the posterior distribution for the tabulated version is over the left tail of the distribution of the hybrid version of this EOS.